Top physician software systems for modern practices

 2. Cerner

-Cerner has established itself as a long-standing player in the EHR market, offering strong integration capabilities for mid- to large-sized practices and hospitals.
+Cerner is a long-standing player in the physician software market, and offers strong integration capabilities for mid- to large-sized practices and hospitals.

-This enterprise EHR platform has a large customer base and offers bespoke integrations and third-party plugins via Cerner’s API.
-Cerner enables physicians to rapidly document patient encounters by using templates and workflows to streamline the process, reduce errors, and save time.
+This enterprise physician software platform has a large customer base and offers bespoke integrations and third-party plugins via Cerner’s application programming interface (API).
+Cerner enables clinicians to rapidly document patient encounters by using templates and workflows to streamline the process, reduce errors, and save time.

 Key strengths: